ttiimm/jlox/README.md

 # jlox
-A Java implementation of Crafting Interpreter's Lox language
+A Java implementation of Crafting Interpreter's Lox language.